uka17/schedulator/README.md

 //{ result: null, error: 'schema is incorrect: data.oneTime should be string, data should NOT have additional properties, data should NOT have additional properties, data should NOT have additional properties, data should match exactly one schema in oneOf' }
 ```
 ### enabled (optional)
 Next run can be calculate only in case if `enabled` is `true`, otherwise error will be returned.
-Property is being considered as `true` in case if it is not presented in schedule object.

 ```javascript
 let schedule = require('schedulator');